NASA InSight lander nails Mars touchdown after scary six minutes

 The InSight mission and landing is being run from two control rooms: one at NASA's Jet Propulsion Laboratory in Pasadena, California, and another at Lockheed Martin in suburban Denver, Colorado.
 The company was the prime contractor in building InSight, which stands for Interior Exploration using Seismic Investigations, Geodesy and Heat Transport.

-According to Christine Szalai from the EDL team at JPL mission control: EDL software update was sent to InSight yesterday to get the spacecraft's on-board computers all the last minute data it needs to get to the surface safely.
+According to Christine Szalai from the EDL team at JPL mission control in Pasadena, California: EDL software update was sent to InSight yesterday to get the spacecraft's on-board computers all the last minute data it needs to get to the surface safely.
 It will be handling its own landing essentially autonomously.

 10:45 a.m.
 PT: NASA's live coverage of the landing from Mission Control will start soon.
 Meanwhile, NASA administrator Jim Bridenstine is on location and taking selfies: